Paper Showdown: Strathmore 300 vs 400 Series – Which Is Best For Your Art?

 First, let’s take a moment to highlight the main differences between the Strathmore 300 vs 400 series.

 • Texture and Weight – 400 Series paper typically comes with a heavier weight and a more pronounced texture than 300 Series.
-Heavier weight means the paper can handle more media without warping or tearing.
+A heavier weight means the paper can handle more media without warping or tearing.

 • Quality – 400 Series offers higher quality, designed to withstand more vigorous techniques and more layers of medium.
 Its surface is durable and versatile.